xpdAcq/xpdAcq/doc/index.rst

 What's new?
 +++++++++++

-current version : ``v0.5``
+current version : ``v0.5.2``
-"""""""""""""""""""""""""""
+""""""""""""""""""""""""""""

 This is a stable release of ``xpdAcq`` software.

-New features introduced to this version:
+Addition to all the features of ``v0.5.0``, new features introduced to this version are:

-  * flexibility of running customized ``bluesky`` plans while keeping ``xpdAcq`` dark collection logic.
+  * functionality to reload beamtime configuration when reenter into ``ipython`` session

-  * ability of importing metadata from a spreadsheet, open the door for data driven studies.
+  * improved logic of importing metadata from a spreadsheet, information is parsed in a way that would facilitate data driven studies.

-  * data reduction tools:

-    * azimuthal integration using ``pyFAI`` as the back-end
-    * auto-masking based on statistics on pixel counts

-``v0.5`` supports three kinds of built-in scans:
+``v0.5.2`` supports three kinds of built-in scans:

 .. code-block:: none

   single-frame (ct)
   time-series (tseries)
   temperature-series scans (Tramp)
+  temperature-list scans (Tlist)

 Additional built-in scan types will be added in future releases.

-``v0.5`` supports following automated logics :
+``v0.5.2`` also supports following automated logics :

   * :ref:`automated dark subtraction <auto_dark>`